-The department will manage chemical spills in such a manner as to prevent injury or illness to clean up workers.
+Work areas will manage chemical spills in such a manner as to prevent injury or illness to clean up workers.
+Only employees with appropriate training may clean up a chemical spill.
 If there is a chemical spill of an unmanageable size or toxicity, EHS will be notified to coordinate a cleanup by an appropriate vendor.
 Only spills incidental to normal work practices may be cleaned up by employees.
-All other spills will only be cleaned by employees who are specifically trained in spill management techniques and who are trained to wear the appropriate PPE.
+All other spills must be cleaned by employees who are specifically trained in spill management techniques and who are trained to wear the appropriate PPE.